mschickinger/TMFM/README.md

 parts of it, and you have any questions, feel free to write me an email to: m.schickinger@tum.de

-Please also let me know if you have the impression that some crucial function or script is missing from the repository.
+Please also let me know if you get the impression that some crucial function or script is missing from the repository.
 I may have overlooked something when I put it together and whatever is missing will probably be buried somewhere else.